isayaeli/portfolio/README.md

 # MY PORTFOLIO SITE

-This is a static portfolio site Just made up of
+This is a static portfolio site made up of

     -html5